 Neisseria gonorrhoeae is a very fastidious bacterium that causes the sexually transmitted infection gonorrhoea.
 Gonorrhoea is a public health concern globally,1,2 and N. gonorrhoeae has developed resistance to all antimicrobials introduced for treatment.3 Accordingly, enhanced surveillance of antimicrobial susceptibility in N. gonorrhoeae is imperative globally.1 Ideally, this surveillance should be performed using methods determining the MICs of relevant antimicrobials.
 MIC-based (Tapsall, 2009 #201;Unemo, 2012 #172;Unemo, 2011 #173)methods are also valuable to directly inform treatment after laboratory results are available and evaluate in vitro efficacy of novel antimicrobials.

 Due to the lack of any appropriate broth medium, MIC-based susceptibility testing of N. gonorrhoeae has been limited to disk diffusion, Etest and agar dilution method (gold standard).
-Essential agreement with the agar dilution method is defined as ±1 doubling dilution and should ideally be above 90% for diagnostic purposes where the same resistance breakpoints are applied.4 Etest has shown excellent agreement with the agar dilution method in many settings.4–7 However, discordant results have been found particularly when different growth media were used.8 A multicentre study revealed that the intra method agreement was above 70%.
-Categorical agreement between Etest and agar dilution was ≥ 88% but was very poor for disk diffusion.9 Unfortunately, these methods are relatively slow (~24 hours), subjective, require expertise, and/or are expensive.
-Faster methods that allow results to be obtained on the same day have been developed in the past for other bacteria10,11, but are not available for N. gonorrhoeae.
+Essential agreement with the agar dilution method is defined as ±1 doubling dilution and should ideally be above 90% for diagnostic purposes where the same resistance breakpoints are applied.4 Etest has shown excellent agreement with the agar dilution method in many settings.4–7 However, discordant results have been found particularly when different growth media were used.8 A multicentre international study revealed that the categorical agreement between Etest and agar dilution was ≥ 88% but was very poor for disk diffusion.9 Unfortunately, all these methods are relatively slow (~24 hours), subjective, require expertise, and/or are expensive.
+Faster methods that allow results to be obtained on the same day have been developed in the past for other bacteria,10,11 but are not available for N. gonorrhoeae.

-For many bacterial species, broth microdilution is the reference method due to accuracy, low costs and high versatility.12,13 Several attempts have been made to develop a broth microdilution method also for N. gonorrhoeae but none of these have been particularly accurate and suitable for routine use.14–16 It is difficult to synchronize the growth of different N. gonorrhoeae strains and effects such as autolysis occur when the bacteria enter the stationary phase.17–19 Chemically defined Graver-Wade (GW) broth20 supports the growth of phylogenetically diverse auxotypes and clinical isolates and might be a suitable medium for susceptibility testing.21,22
+For many bacterial species, broth microdilution is the reference method due to accuracy, low costs and high versatility.12,13 Several attempts have been made to develop a broth microdilution method also for N. gonorrhoeae but none of these have been particularly accurate and suitable for routine use.14–16 It is difficult to synchronize the growth of different N. gonorrhoeae strains and effects such as autolysis occur when the bacteria enter the stationary phase.17–19 Chemically defined Graver-Wade (GW) broth20 supports the growth of phylogenetically diverse auxotypes and clinical isolates, and might be a suitable medium for susceptibility testing.21,22

 Unfortunately, MIC values based on doubling dilution series are left, interval, or right censored discrete data which makes error statistics challenging.23 The potency of drugs in pharmacology is frequently measured with dose-response curves, as this allows the estimation of the effective concentration (EC) at a specified response level.
-Furthermore, EC values on a continuous scale take the variability of the data into account by calculating model based confidence intervals (CIs).
+Furthermore, EC values on a continuous scale take the variability of the data into account by calculating confidence intervals (CIs).
 In the field of toxicology the lower confidence interval is defined as non-toxic concentration.
-This so called benchmark dose approach (BMD) has largely replaced methods that rely on dense dose spacing because of its statistical superiority and reduction of animal use.24–27 Furthermore, the slope of the pharmacodynamic curve can provide additional valuable information on the compounds being tested.28 The Hill coefficient can provide information about the pharmacodynamic properties of an antimicrobial and has been used in modelling studies of single and dual antimicrobial effects.21,22,29–31 However, the interpretation and significance of the Hill slope has been unclear in previous studies and laborious colony counting limited these studies to few strains.
+This so called benchmark dose approach (BMD) has largely replaced methods that rely on dense dose spacing because of its statistical superiority and reduction of animal use.24–27 Furthermore, the slope of the pharmacodynamic curve can provide additional valuable information on the compounds being tested.28 or Hill coefficient, can provide information about the pharmacodynamic properties of an antimicrobial and has been used in modelling studies of single and dual antimicrobial effects.21,22,29–31 However, the interpretation and significance of the Hill coefficient has been unclear in previous studies and laborious colony counting limited these studies to few strains.